 Managing connectivity information and propagating connectivity information between different environments, has added additional development and maintenance overhead.
 These new objects help in connecting to remote database connectivity easier.
-Earlier releases, development team may need to spend considerable time in resolving connectivity issues with the database.
-DataStage 8 will help the team by providing frictionless connectivity and connectivity objects, ensure reusability and reduces risk of data issues due to wrong connectivity information.
+Earlier releases, the development team may need to spend considerable time in resolving connectivity issues with the database.
+DataStage 8 will help the team by providing frictionless connectivity and connectivity objects, ensure reusability and reduces the risk of data issues due to wrong connectivity information.

 Data Warehouse developers need to develop complex jobs to implement Slowly Changing Dimension.
-With this stage introduced in DataStage 8, following enhancements can be done easily, surrogate key generation, there is the slowly changing dimension stage and updates passed to in memory lookups.
+With this stage introduced in DataStage 8, the following enhancements can be done easily, surrogate key generation, there is the slowly changing dimension stage and updates passed to in-memory lookups.
 That's it for me with DBMS generated keys, I'm only doing the keys in the ETL job from now on!
 DataStage server jobs have the hash file lookup where you can read and write to it at the same time, parallel jobs will have the updateable lookup.

-With this feature an administrator can disconnect sessions and unlock jobs.
+With this feature, an administrator can disconnect sessions and unlock jobs.